bradleyeckert/chad/README.md

 ## Status

-NOTE: The Verilog model is broken, but it is in the middle of being reworked.
-`spif` DMA was hammering the data, but I figured out how to fix `hold`.
-The ISA needs to be changed to match the simulator, which I changed to add more compact API calls.

 The "myapp" demo boots and runs in `chad`.
 An ISP utility loads the boot file into an FPGA with SPI flash chip attached.